Pavel-research/json2raml-loader/README.md

-# json2raml-loader
+# JSON2RAML Loader

-Object oriented view on top of RAML-&lt; Serialization
+This repository contains lighweight API on top of JSON Serialization of RAML files.
+It uses interfaces described in [RAML Domain Model] (https://github.com/petrochenko-pavel-a/raml-domain-model) to represent semantic of the RAML file.